Christianity and abortion

 Summation

 In some cases, the issue of abortion is a particularly sensitive matter.
-However, when we set aside the highly contentious situations—which advocates of abortion frequently highlight—we find that the overwhelming majority of abortions occur as a rebellion against God, His established order, and the disregard for His commands regarding sexual purity.
+However, when we set aside the highly contentious situations—which advocates of abortion frequently highlight—we find that the overwhelming majority of abortions occur because of rebellion against God, His established order, and the disregard for His commands regarding sexual purity.
 Christians therefore reject abortion not "only" because it equates to murder; they oppose it also because the circumstances surrounding the inception of pregnancy and the motivating factors for ending it are, in the vast majority of cases, irreconcilable with God's principles of love, self-sacrifice, and faithfulness.